nohadrweesh/ckad-notes/03-Configuration/09-resources.md

-- Scheduler checks the available nodes and chosses one with sufficient cpu and mem, if no node has sufficient cpu and mem, pod will continue in Pending state
+- Scheduler checks the available nodes and chooses one with sufficient cpu and mem, if no node has sufficient cpu and mem, pod will continue in Pending state

 ```
         apiVersion: v1